 For instance, the creative gameplay video NEVERMORE [CS: GO] by Fuze on YouTube is based on a story, which you can read in the description on the NEVERMORE [CS: GO] video watch page.

 For Animal Crossing: New Horizons Player, you can go extreme with an assumption: What will happen if I dig up and flood all the ground?
 See, that's a story you can base on, experiment on, record, and edit into a video gameplay montage.
-Just so you know, YouTuber PDWinnall created the video to tell that story and it has 7 million views now since its uploading in 2020.
+Just so you know, YouTuber PDWinnall created the video to tell that story, and it has 7 million views now since it was uploaded in 2020.